rajatsharma369007/Identify_Customer_Segments/README.md

 # Identify_Customer_Segments

+## Introduction
-Customer segmentation task over the dataset provided by Arvato Solutions.
-They have provided a private dataset to provide them the important segments to be focused on, to increase the profits.
-This task was assigned in udacity's nanodegree program
+In this project, I have performed customer segmentation task over the dataset provided by Bertelsmann Arvato Analytics.
+They have provided their private dataset to identify segments of the population that form the core customer base for a mail-order sales company in Germany.
+These segments can then be used to direct marketing campaigns towards audiences that will have the highest expected rate of returns.
+This task was assigned in udacity's nanodegree program.